markonoo/astrovela-app/email-templates/PLAIN_TEXT_VERSIONS.md

 That's 60% OFF TOTAL - our biggest discount ever!

 "I was hesitant at first, but this book has been life-changing.
 It helped me understand why certain relationships weren't working and guided me to my perfect partner.
-Worth every penny!" — Emma L. ⭐⭐⭐⭐⭐
+Worth every penny!" — Emily L. ⭐⭐⭐⭐⭐

 ⏰ THIS OFFER EXPIRES IN 4 DAYS